rodger0531/foobook-mirror/Server/README.md

 10/02/2014 - Rodger

-	-Re-added "visibility_setting tinyint(1) not null default 0" to those tables which got accidentally removed.
+	- Re-added "visibility_setting tinyint(1) not null default 0" to those tables which got accidentally removed.

 10/02/2014 - Philip, Rodger, Tharman

 	- Successfully created a working Read abstracted file.
 To be continued ....................... :) NOTE: Still have to fix AJAX returning array.

+11/02/2014 - Tharman

+	- Added a .gitignore file to the PDO folder to ensure that config.php is not committed.
+	- Successfully created the create() method.
+	- TODO: Need to revise the OO structure.